Beloth/Ostston-Work/Notes/Next Session.md

     * Whoever is carrying the WWW chest is pointed to this queue, however once they see the WWW symbol you are let through
   * People without any obvious goods are let through
 * In the city you notice a lack of the guard, instead there seems to be armed patrols of men bearing the crest of a boars head.
+  * It seems less busy than a city this size should be.
+This is meant to be the 2nd city of Hestal, only smaller than the capital (Adrana)
   * Perception check for those who grew up in a city (Brenton, Yojimbo) DC10
     * Pass - The citizens seems wary of these patrols.
 More so than you would expect of a city guard.
     * Fail - Something seem off but you can't quite put your figure on it.